Discover Bright Ideas

 • Discovery

-Evidence-based “food as medicine” and personalized nutrition coaching offer a cost-saving alternative to weight-loss drugs, helping people change unhealthy eating habits and improve overall health.
+Evidence that “food as medicine” and personalized nutrition coaching changes unhealthy eating habits and improves health, without drugs.

 • Innovators